ShootBoxer707/ShootBoxer707/README.md

-- 👋 Hi, I’m @ShootBoxer707
+- 👋 Hi, I’m Rigoberto Antonio Sosa...but you can call me "Rigo" for short!
-- 👀 I’m interested in 📈algotrading, 🚀aerospace, and 💻FAANG
+- 👀 I’m interested in 📈algotrading, 🚀aerospace, and 💻FAANG!
-- 🌱 I’m currently learning 💽C++ and 🐍Python
+- 🌱 I’m currently learning 💽C++ and 🐍Python!
-- 💞️ I’m looking to collaborate on 🤖robotics and 👨🏼‍💻data pipelines
+- 💞️ I’m looking to collaborate on 🤖robotics and 👨🏼‍💻data pipelines!
 - 📫 You can reach me at hikingtails707@gmail.com
-- ⚡ Fun fact: I like 🥊boxing and 🤼‍♂️wrestling
+- ⚡ Fun fact: I like 🥊boxing and 🤼‍♂️wrestling!

 <!---
 ShootBoxer707/ShootBoxer707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.